Shakira: Philanthropy, humanitarian work and politics

-Other undertakings
+Other ventures

 Shakira has engaged in different businesses and pursuits.
-She acted in the Colombian telenovela El Oasis in 1994, playing the character of Luisa Maria.

-Shakira and the fragrance company Puig launched S by Shakira, her first beauty product and the first of Shakira Perfumes line, in 2010.
+She and the fragrance company Puig launched S by Shakira, her first beauty product and the first of Shakira Perfumes line, in 2010.
 Among the first perfumes released were S by Shakira and S by Shakira Eau Florale, along with lotions and body sprays.
 As of 2019, 30 fragrances had been released, not counting deluxe editions.
 On 17 September 2015, Shakira was featured as a playable bird in the game Angry Birds POP! for a limited time, and then in a special tournament in the game Angry Birds Friends.
 On 15 October 2015, Love Rocks Starring Shakira, a video game that featured her, was launched.

 On 14 August 2015, at Disney's D23 Expo, it was announced that Shakira would play a character in the Disney animated movie Zootopia.
 She would give voice to Gazelle, the biggest pop star in Zootopia.
 Shakira also recorded a song for the film, titled "Try Everything", written and composed by Sia and Stargate and released in January 2016.
 The movie, premiered in February 2016, brought a record-breaking box office success in several countries and earned a worldwide gross of over $1 billion, making it the fourth highest-grossing film of 2016 and the 43rd highest-grossing film of all time.
 On 8 November 2024, Shakira announced that she would return as Gazelle for Zootopia 2; she was going to reprise her voice role and compose a new song for the film.
-The song, titled "Zoo", written by Shakira, Ed Sheeran and Blake Slatkin, became available on 10 October 2025 and the film premiered in November 2025.
+The song, titled "Zoo", written by Shakira, Ed Sheeran and Blake Slatkin, became available on 10 October 2025 and the film premiered in November.
 Her sons provided voices for little bunnies in Zootopia 2.
+Zootopia 2 became Disney's highest-grossing animated movie ever, earning over $1.7 billion worldwide by early 2026; the "Zoo" track had over 500 million streams on all platforms.